jl33-ai/OpenDating/README.md

-Core algorithm used by [OpenDating]() to generate recommended profiles.
+This repository hosts the algorithm used by [OpenDating]() to generate recommended profiles.

 # why contribute?

 Dating algorithms shape how people meet and form relationships online.
 By improving this open source matchmaker, you can directly influence how meaningful connections are made.

-# Contributions
+# contributing

 - Fork the repository
 - Create a feature branch